AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md

 ## Types of Munchkin Tracking Codes {#types-of-munchkin-tracking-codes}

-There are 3 types of Munchkin tracking codes you can choose from.
+There are three types of Munchkin tracking codes you can choose from.
 Each impact the webpage load times differently.

 1. **Simple**: has the fewest lines of code, but does not optimize for webpage loading time.
 This code loads the jQuery library each time a webpage is loaded.
 1. **Asynchronous**: reduces webpage loading time.